 Trust is a big deal, see.
 Because the media business is the business of influence.

 And trust is the oxygen that makes the rocket of influence break orbit.
 Trust is the life of influence.
 Trust makes the world of influence turn.
-Trust is the purpose that makes influence possible in an uncaring information … and so on and so forth.1
+Trust is the purpose that … and so on and so forth.1

 So why do certain Canadian media giants, like Postmedia and The Globe and Mail, keep lighting our trust on fire?